rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 1. Organize Drawings with Layers

-    Use separate layers for walls, dimensions, annotations, and objects.
+- Use separate layers for walls, dimensions, annotations, and objects
-    Keep Layer 0 for block creation.
+- Keep Layer 0 for block creation
-    Lock layers that should not be edited.
+- Lock layers that should not be edited

 2. Use Blocks Instead of Repetitive Geometry

-    Create blocks for common objects (doors, windows, furniture).
-    Use Dynamic Blocks for adjustable elements.
+    Create blocks for common objects (doors, windows, furniture) Use Dynamic Blocks for adjustable elements
-    Avoid exploding blocks unless necessary.
+    Avoid exploding blocks unless necessary

 3. Work with Precision

-    Enable Object Snap (OSNAP) for accurate alignment.
-    Use Polar Tracking (F10) to maintain angles.
-    Activate Ortho Mode (F8) for straight lines.
+    Enable Object Snap (OSNAP) for accurate alignment Use Polar Tracking (F10) to maintain angles Activate Ortho Mode (F8) for straight lines
-    Use coordinates for precise placement.
+    Use coordinates for precise placement

 4. Save and Back Up Regularly

-    Use autosave (SAVE every 10 minutes).
+    Use autosave (SAVE every 10 minutes)
-    Keep backup copies (BAK, SV$, and cloud storage`).
-    Use AUDIT and PURGE to remove unused elements.
+    Keep backup copies (BAK, SV$, and cloud storage`) Use AUDIT and PURGE to remove unused elements

 5. Customize AutoCAD for Your Workflow

-    Modify Ribbon and Tool Palettes for quick access.
-    Create custom macros or LISP scripts for automation.
-    Set custom keyboard shortcuts (acad.pgp file).
+    Modify Ribbon and Tool Palettes for quick access Create custom macros or LISP scripts for automation Set custom keyboard shortcuts (acad.pgp file)

-11.2 Common AutoCAD Errors and Troubleshooting
+<h3>11.2 Common AutoCAD Errors and Troubleshooting</h3>

 1. AutoCAD Crashes or Freezes

 Solution:

-    Type AUDIT → Press Enter to check for errors.
+    Type AUDIT → Press Enter to check for errors
-    Reset settings using RESETUI.
+    Reset settings using RESETUI
-    Disable hardware acceleration (GRAPHICSCONFIG).
+    Disable hardware acceleration (GRAPHICSCONFIG)

 2. Missing External References (Xrefs)

 Solution:

-    Type XREF → Check Path Type.
+    Type XREF → Check Path Type
-    Select Full Path or Find Missing File.
+    Select Full Path or Find Missing File
-    Use ETRANSMIT to package all related files.
+    Use ETRANSMIT to package all related files

 3. Slow Performance or Lag

 Solution:

-    Type PURGE → Remove unused layers, blocks, and styles.
-    Type REGEN to refresh the display.
+    Type PURGE → Remove unused layers, blocks, and styles Type REGEN to refresh the display
-    Set INDEXCTL = 3 to optimize file indexing.
+    Set INDEXCTL = 3 to optimize file indexing

 4. Objects Not Visible

 Solution:

-    Use ZOOM EXTENTS to find missing objects.
+    Use ZOOM EXTENTS to find missing objects
-    Check Layer Visibility (LAYER ON).
+    Check Layer Visibility (LAYER ON)
-    Use DRAWINGRECOVERY if objects were deleted.
+    Use DRAWINGRECOVERY if objects were deleted

 5. Cannot Select Objects

 Solution:

-    Type PICKADD = 1 to enable multiple selections.
-    Unlock layers (LAYER UNLOCK).
+    Type PICKADD = 1 to enable multiple selections Unlock layers (LAYER UNLOCK)
-    Use QSELECT to filter specific objects.
+    Use QSELECT to filter specific objects

-11.3 Essential Keyboard Shortcuts
+<h3>11.3 Essential Keyboard Shortcuts</h3>

 These shortcuts speed up drawing and editing:
 Basic Drawing Shortcuts